Change language:

 10. Early repayment

-• If you prepay a loan during the fixed base interest rate period and if on the loan repayment date, the valid market rate is lower than the fixed interest rate, the contractual fee will equal the interest difference charge.
-We calculate the interest difference charge based on the market interest rate effective on the repayment date.
+• If you repay the loan during the period when a fixed base interest rate is valid, and if the market interest rate valid on the date of repayment of the entire loan or a part thereof is lower than the fixed base interest rate, the repayment fee will be equal to the interest difference fee.
+When calculating the interest difference fee, we are guided by the market interest rate valid on the day of repayment.

-11. Amendments to the conditions of your loan agreement
+11. Amendment of the terms and conditions of the loan agreement

-If you do not make the contractual payments in due time, we may demand a penalty for late payment.
-We calculate the amount on the delayed payments proceeding from the rate of late payment interest specified in the agreement.
+If you do not make the contractual payment by the due date, we may charge a penalty for late payment at the rate stipulated in the agreement.

-Should you remain in arrears, we will first send you a reminder.
-If the debt is still not settled, we will send you a debt notice, for which you will be charged.
-We will also inform the persons securing the agreement of the debt.
+If you fall in debt, we will send you a reminder.
+If the debt is not paid, we will send you a debt notice for which you have to pay a fee, and we will inform the persons providing a guarantee to the agreement as well.

-If the payments are overdue for more than 45 days, we will forward the debt information to a payment default registry (Creditinfo Eesti AS).
+If the payments remain unpaid for a period of more than 45 days, we will forward the debt information to the payment default register (Creditinfo Eesti AS).

-If you violate a non-monetary obligation, we will be entitled to charge a contractual penalty in the rate set out in the agreement.
+If you violate a non-monetary obligation, we have the right to charge a contractual penalty at the rate stipulated in the agreement.

-14. Cancellation of the agreement and the consequences thereof
+13. Cancellation of the agreement and its consequences

-If you do not pay the loan balance, interest, and other arrears, we will start collecting the debt, which may include judicial or execution proceedings and the forced sales of collateral.
-All costs related to debt collection will be borne by you.
+If you do not pay the loan balance, interest and other payments due, we will start the debt collection process, which may also include enforcement or court proceedings and the forced sale of the collateral.
+All costs related to debt collection must be paid by you.

-15. Non-recurrent charges related to the conclusion of the agreement
+14. One-off costs related to the conclusion of the loan agreement

-If you secure the performance of the agreement with a pledge, you may incur the following single charges:
+If you guarantee the performance of the agreement with a pledge, the following may be added as a one-off fee:

 • state fee;